koenbok/autoplay/readme.md

 #### Todo

-- Better error reporting
+- Better error reporting, especially around the template engine
 - Some form of deploying with rsync, s3
-- Port blog plugin
+- Port blog plugin, add as example
+- Build command into separate directory so you don't change it by accident
+- Maybe move /subdir/subdir.index.html to /subdir/index.html
 - Tests
-- Build command into separate directory
-- Maybe move /subdir/subdir.index.html to /subdir/index.html

 #### Known issues